-What is a Technical SEO Site Audit?
+What is an SEO Site Audit?

 A site audit tool provides an overall SEO score that grades the website as a whole and also provides insight into specific issues that are affecting individual pages.
 Onsite issues identified in a site audit are also ranked in order of severity so that you know what to focus on to get immediate SEO wins.